verifiable-pdfs/blockchain-certificates-validation/README.md

 Simple webapp to validate blockchain certificates issued to the blockchain.
 Uses blockchain-certificates code to validate.

-FOR PRODUCTION make sure that:
-- verify.py checks on the appropriate network (mainnet, testnet) and 82.116.203.239:18080 for testnet
+- verify.py checks on the mainnet by default (comment/uncomment appropriate code for testnet)

 COMPATIBILITY